co-vid-communication/co-vid-communication.github.io/help_steps.md

     * if you had success and want to prep additional sets - go for it!
     * Make this process go 'viral' so we can kick this virus' A$$!!

-### 'Never doubt that a small group of thoughtful, committed citizens canchange the world; indeed, it's the only thing that ever has.’ -Margaret Mead-
+### 'Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.’ -Margaret Mead-